Jaylouisw/ProjectCollatz/REDDIT_POST.md

 **What it does:**
 - Auto-detects GPU or CPU mode
+- Checks if system needs optimization
 - Collects system specs (GPU model, VRAM, CPU cores, etc.)
-- Runs optimization (GPU mode includes auto-tuner)
+- Runs optimization (GPU mode auto-tuner if not yet optimized)
-- Saves results to timestamped JSON file
+- Saves results to timestamped JSON file with optimization status

 **What to report:**
-- Just send the `benchmark_results_YYYYMMDD_HHMMSS.json` file!
+- Just send the `benchmark_results_YYYYMMDD_HHMMSS.json` file via pull request!
+- Fork the repository, add your file to `benchmarks/`, and create a PR
+- The file automatically includes whether your system was optimized
+- See CONTRIBUTING.md for detailed submission steps

+**For best results:**
+- Run `python launcher.py` first to fully optimize your system
+- Let the auto-tuner complete (GPU mode only)
+- Then run benchmark for peak performance results

 ---